 In 2002, on the WrestlingClassics.com message board, Jerry Jarrett wrote about the incident and began saying, “Like most old war stories, this one is part true and part false.”

 In summary, his side of the story says that it had nothing to do with Donovan reportedly being offered $7,500 to screw over (Donovan used the term double-cross) promoter John Cazana in Knoxville, Kentucky.
 Only Tojo Yamamoto attacked Jack Donovan and nobody else, and that it all stemmed from the altercation in the ring where Tojo claimed that Donovan jumped him from behind and stuck his finger in his eye.
 The only wrestlers that night to confirm what happened were the McGuire Twins, but they were in the back of the arena and not at ringside.
-Jarrett makes no mention of his alleged involvement and even says that during the second attack he was on set making an interview with Nick Gulas when they heard the fight.
+Jarrett makes no mention of his alleged involvement and even says that during the second attack, he was on set doing an interview with Nick Gulas when they heard the fight.
 The McGuire Twins supposedly sat with their backs to the door after Tojo spoke with them and before Tojo went in to confront Donovan.
-There were 10 other wrestlers at the studio on that day, and he says that perhaps Donovan, after being hit by Tojo, must have imagined other people attacking him.
+There were ten other wrestlers at the studio on that day, and he says that perhaps Donovan, after being hit by Tojo, must have imagined other people attacking him.